jaysonvirissimo/medieval_latina/README.md

 2. Run `bin/setup` to increment the version in the lock file
 3. Run `bundle exec rake release`

+Rebuild the lexicon file when you add new International Phonetic Alphabet pronunciations.
+You do this by running: `bin/build`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jaysonvirissimo/medieval_latina.